-VI.Trends and developments
+VI.
+Trends and developments

-1. Are there current discussions about the question of whether cross-border activities of foundations or other non-profit organisations and their donors are protected by the fundamental freedoms of the EC Treaty?
-Have there been any changes to your country's legislation, resulting from the Persche , Stauffer , Missionswerk or other relevant ECJ judgments, or are changes being discussed?
-Any changes being discussed with regard to the free movement of trust structures resulting from the Panayi Trust and Olsen and Other cases?
-No. 2.
-Has the fight against terrorism and financial crime led to the introduction in recent years onew laws/rules affecting the foundation sector (e.g. implementation of EU Anti Money Laundering Directive, or reactions to recommendations of the Financial Action Task Force)?
-Has it for example become more difficult to: of ☐ Set up a public-benefit foundation Obtain permission to transfer funds across borders ☐ If able to transfer of funds across borders, has the process become more burdensome administratively ☐ Open a new bank account ☐ Maintain a bank account ☐ Fund certain activities ☐ Fund certain regions/countries ☐ Fund certain organisations (please explain the reason - foreign funding restriction?) ☐ Report to authorities/deal with administration ☐ Other Yes, the Parliamentary Assembly of Bosnia and Herzegovina in 2014, adopted the new Law on the prevention of money laundering and financing of terrorist activities, and in 2016 it adopted amendments to the Law.
+Are there current discussions about the question of whether cross-border activities of foundations or other non-profit organisations and their donors are protected by the fundamental freedoms of the EC Treaty?
+Have there been any changes to your country's legislation, resulting from the Persche, Stauffer, Missionswerk or other relevant ECJ judgments, or are changes being discussed?
+Any changes being discussed with regard to the free movement of trust structures resulting from the Panayi Trust and Olsen and Others cases?

+- 2. Has the fight against terrorism and financial crime led to the introduction in recent years of new laws/rules affecting the foundation sector (e.g. implementation of EU Anti Money Laundering Directive, or reactions to recommendations of the Financial Action Task Force)?
+Has it for example become more difficult to:

+- □ Set up a public-benefit foundation

+- □ Obtain permission to transfer funds across borders

+- □ If able to transfer of funds across borders, has the process become more burdensome administratively

+- □ Open a new bank account

+- □ Maintain a bank account

+- □ Fund certain activities

+- □ Fund certain regions/countries

+- □ Fund certain organisations (please explain the reason foreign funding restriction?)

+- □ Report to authorities/deal with administration

+- □ Other

+Yes, the Parliamentary Assembly of Bosnia and Herzegovina in 2014, adopted the new Law on the prevention of money laundering and financing of terrorist activities, and in 2016 it adopted amendments to the Law.

 3. Does the national law consider foundations as obliged entities as defined by the Anti-Money Laundering Directive?

-Yes.
-4. Does the national law define/specify who is considered as a Beneficial Owner (BO) of a coundation?
-No. 5.
-Does your country have a specific register for BO of legal entities/foundations or does the oundation/company/association register serve as a BO register? ÷ No. 6.
-Are there any other recent trends or developments affecting the legal and fiscal environment for public-benefit foundations in your country such as one or more of the following? a) Law revision in the pipeline Discussion about the role of supervisory authorities (civil law, charity regulator, tax authority) and collaboration among them?
+4. Does the national law define/specify who is considered as a beneficial owner (BO) of a foundation?

+5. Does your country have a specific register for BO of legal entities/foundations or does the foundation/company/association register serve as a BO register?

+6. Are there any other recent trends or developments affecting the legal and fiscal environment for public-benefit foundations in your country such as one or more of the following?

+- a) Law revision in the pipeline - b) Discussion about the role of supervisory authorities (civil law, charity regulator, tax authority) and collaboration among them?
 Decentralisation or centralisation of supervisory structures?
-Use of watchdog/rating agencies?

-- c) Tendency towards more transparency requirements? - d) Tendency towards more self-regulation?
-Self-regulation replacing hard law regulation? - e) Tendency to use alternative forms to classic public-benefit foundations - f) Other? - 7.
-Public fundraising: Are there any specific laws that regulate fundraising and do they affect foundations?
+Use of watchdog/rating agencies? - c) Tendency towards more transparency requirements? - d) Tendency towards more self-regulation?
+Self-regulation replacing hard law regulation? - e) Tendency to use alternative forms to classic public-benefit foundations - f) Other?